SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

 ## The Weekend Conclusion

 1. Moderna's bivalent vaccine works, and works well.
 If I have a choice, this is the one I want to get in the fall.
-It could probablyo be used as a complete drop-in replacement for the original Moderna vaccine, though I haven't seen that discussed.
+It could probably be used as a complete drop-in replacement for the original Moderna vaccine, though I haven't seen that discussed.
 2. Pfizer monovalent vaccine also works, _provided_ you've previously had the classic vaccine.
 Thus it's not a replacement for the original Pfizer vaccine, but a booster to be used afterwards, probably at the 4th dose.
-(And there was no clarification why, in the table above, the GMT levels for Pfizer were an order of magnitude larger than Mooderna's.
+(And there was no clarification why, in the table above, the GMT levels for Pfizer were an order of magnitude larger than Moderna's.
 That gives me a statistical itch.)
 3. Novavax is weird, but some people are enthused.
 I'll wait for that to shake out a bit more before having an opinion.